FL AGO 2023-03 2023-03-21

 Q: Does this opinion override the federal ATF rule?

-A: No. The opinion explicitly addresses only Florida law and "does not address the federal government's rule or the policy on which it based the rule."
-Federal law is supreme on federal-firearms questions.
+A: No. The AG wrote that the opinion "does not address the federal government's rule or the policy on which it based the rule."
+It analyzes Florida's chapter 790 only.

-Q: Why isn't a braced pistol a short-barreled rifle under Florida law?
+Q: Why does the AG conclude a braced pistol is not a short-barreled rifle under Florida law?

 Q: Could a Florida court reach a different conclusion?